 The main financial performance indicator is the level of reserves held at the Balance Sheet date, is in line with the Academy's Reserve Policy.
-The total funds held as at the 31st August 2018 was £7,613,604, of which £368,278 is unrestricted reserves, against a recommended free reserve balance of £250,000.
+The total funds held as at the 31st August 2020 was £6,701k, of which £426k is unrestricted reserves, against a recommended free reserve balance of £300,000.

 Target Actual

-GAG carry forward £112k
+GAG carry forward £239k

-Total unrestricted funds balance £250k £360k
+Total unrestricted funds balance £300k £426k

-Student to teacher ratio 17.7 to 1 19.5 to 1
+Student to teacher ratio 17.7 to 1 19.63 to 1

-Teaching to non-teaching staff ratio 1:1 1:0.94
+Teaching to non-teaching staff ratio 1:1 1:0.79

-Student Attendance 95% 96.08%
+Student Attendance 95% 96.60%

-Total income per student n/a £5,356
+Total income per student n/a £5,746

-Total GAG per student n/a £4,489
+Total GAG per student n/a £4,924

-Staff costs per student n/a £4,120
+Staff costs per student n/a £4,384

-Total learning resources costs per student n/a £305
+Total learning resources costs per student n/a £217

-LGPS deficit per student n/a £3,064
+LGPS deficit per student n/a £4,293

 LGPS deficit per non-teaching staff

-members n/a £36,018
+members n/a £92,767

-Cash balances at year end n/a £792,381
+Cash balances at year end n/a £1,011k

-Net assets at the year end including pension
+Net assets at the year-end including pension

-liability. n/a £7,613,604
+liability. п/а £6,701k

-The General Annual Grant carry forward balance as at the 31st August 2018 was £112k which represented 3.5% of GAG income.
-The carried forward balance is in line with the Funding Agreement held with the ESFA which restricts the carry forward to 12%.
+The General Annual Grant carry forward balance as at the 31st August 2020 was £239k which represented 7% of GAG income.

 As funding for the Academy is based on the number of students on roll, it is a key performance indicator.
-The Academy has seen the number of students significantly increasing, with KS3 at full capacity and with the known 'bulge' of students coming through from the Academy's feeder school, the school is on target of being at full capacity by September 2020.
+The Academy has seen the number of students continue to increase, with 746 students on roll at the October 2020 census, with both KS4 and KS3 at full capacity.

 Another key financial performance indicator is staffing costs as a percentage of GAG.
-For the financial year 2017/18 this is 91.2%.
+For the financial year 2019/20 this is 94%.

-During the year ended 31 August 2018, the income for the Academy was £3,787k.
+During the year ended 31 August 2020, the income for the Academy was £4,223k.
 The majority of the Academy's incoming resources was obtained from the DFE via the ESFA in the form of recurrent grants, the use of which is restricted to particular purposes.
-The grants received from the DFE during the year ended 31 August 2018 and the associated expenditure are show as Restricted Funds in the Statement of Financial Activities.
+The grants received from the DFE during the year ended 31 August 2020 and the associated expenditure are show as Restricted Funds in the Statement of Financial Activities.